 It can be challenging to balance the many aspects of daily living.
-Sophia University offers a compulsory course for all students to be taken during their first year to reflect on and discuss topics such as health, sports and fitness.
+Sophia University offers a compulsory course for all students to be taken during their first year to discuss topics such as health, sports, culture and society based on their bodily experiences.
 All FLA students will be assigned to a section of Wellness, the Body and Culture (ウェルネスと身体).
 This is a compulsory subject FLA students must complete to meet the requirements of their program.
 The course is offered in English or Japanese.